 Linear Regression in Python could be written as –

 Similar to Linear Regression, the dependent and the independent variable/variables must follow a linear relationship between them.
 However, in the case of Logistic Regression, the target or the dependent variable is discrete in nature.
 The discrete values could be Binary, Multinomial or Ordinal.
-In a Binary Classification problem, the log of odds in favour or the sigmoid function is used to make prediction whereas, in case of multi-class problem, the Softmax function gives better accuracy.
+In a Binary Classification problem, the log of odds in favour of the sigmoid function is used to make prediction whereas, in case of multi-class problems, the Softmax function gives better accuracy.

 In Polynomial Regression, there is a non-linear relationship between the dependent and the independent variables.
 The dependent variable is represented as the nth degree polynomial of the independent variable.

-The least squares method is used generally to fit the Polynomial regression models.
+The least-squares method is used generally to fit the Polynomial regression models.
 Represented in sklearn as –

 An automatic procedure dependent on t-test, F-tests is used to choose the predictor variable in Stepwise Regression.
 As the name suggests, on each step, based on some pre-defined criteria, a variable is either added or subtracted from the set of relevant variables.